 - There are a number of people who have received multiple stars for activity in more than one arena, but Gene Autry is the only performer to receive stars in all five categories.
-For a full list of people with multiple stars see page 4.

 - There are 2 stars for Michael Jackson on the Walk of Fame.
 The one at 1541 Vine Street is for LA radio talk show host Michael Jackson.
 Michael Jackson the recording artist has a star at 6927 Hollywood Blvd in front of the Chinese Theatre.
 Interestingly, they were both inducted in 1984.

 - There are also 2 stars for Harrison Ford.
 The one on the north side of Hollywood just west of Cherokee is for the silent film actor.
 The more modern Harrison Ford (Indiana Jones) has his star at 6801 Hollywood Blvd in front of Hollywood & Highland.

 - According to Ana Martinez, Walk of Fame ceremony producer, the three most photographed stars on the Walk of Fame are Marilyn Monroe, James Dean, and Johnny Depp.

 - Charlie Chaplin Jr. fruitlessly sued the City of LA because his exiled father was not included in the original lists of honorees in the 1950s due to a highly publicized false paternity claim and his supposed communist leanings.
 Charlie Chaplin finally got his star in 1972 on the same day as he received an Academy Award for the theme song from his movie Limelight, re-released the previous year, but could not attend the ceremony due to the death threats against him.

 - The original Walk of Fame was a single row of stars, but due to running out of space in the designated area, stars are now in 2 or more rows in some areas.